devendrareddy2344/devendrareddy2344/README.md

 ## ✍️ Recent Projects

-- **Power BI Hospital Emergency Patient Dashboard:** Interactive analytics dashboard for emergency patient trends and hospital performance (featured project)
+- **Power BI Hospital Emergency Patient Dashboard:** Interactive analytics for emergency trends and hospital performance (featured project)
 - AI Healthcare Chatbot: Medical Q&A platform with LLMs and Gemini
-- PDF Data Processor: Automated extraction and analysis with PyPDF & Pandas
+- PDF Data Processor: Automated extraction and analysis using PyPDF & Pandas
-- Python Data Science Learning: Step-by-step notebooks on NumPy, Pandas, EDA
+- Python Data Science Learning: Practical notebooks on NumPy, Pandas, EDA

 ---

 ## 🎯 Goals for 2025

-- Master ML deployment and analytics in healthcare
+- Become a specialist in ML deployment and analytics in healthcare
-- Secure a full-time Software Engineer role
+- Launch a career as a Software/AI Engineer
-- Expand open-source AI and ML contributions
+- Increase open-source contributions in AI and data science

 ---